dawsonfi/sauron/README.md

 ## List Queries

-run `cw-sauron -c list_queries` to list the available queries on the configured aws account.
+run `cw-sauron list_queries` to list the available queries on the configured aws account.